You can find answers to the most frequently asked questions the NSCA receives here.

 The program is geared towards those who are actively administrating exercise programming to those in the military, law enforcement, fire and rescue, protective services, first responders, and other emergency personnel.
 The TSAC Program conducts education and certification activities in all countries except those listed on the U.S. Department of State's trade embargo list.
 A current list of these countries can be found here.

-The TSAC Practitioner’s Course is designed to introduce the tactical practitioner to the basics of strength and conditioning through hands-on repetitions and scientific principles of strength and conditioning to help decrease injuries and workman compensation claims and increase performance, readiness, and longevity of the tactical operator’s career.
-The practitioner will spend time in lecture settings learning about strength and conditioning concepts before receiving hands-on training in execution and correction of movement and exercise.Learn More
+The Tactical Strength & Conditioning Course is designed to introduce the tactical practitioner to the basics of strength and conditioning through hands-on repetitions and scientific principles of strength and conditioning.
+The course aims to educate on how to help decrease injuries and workman compensation claims and increase performance, readiness, and longevity of the tactical operator’s career.
+Attendees will spend time in lecture settings learning about strength and conditioning concepts before receiving hands-on training in execution and correction of movement and exercise.Learn More

-The TSAC Annual Training is intended to present new research and training concepts to those in the tactical field (both facilitators and operators), whereas the TSAC Practitioners Course is designed to educate an individual on the basics of tactical strength and conditioning in a "train the trainer" format.
+Tactical Annual Training is intended to present new research and training concepts to those in the tactical field (both facilitators and operators), whereas the Tactical Strength & Conditioning Course is designed to educate an individual on the basics of tactical strength and conditioning in a "train the trainer" format.

-Yes.
-You will receive 2.0 CEUs for attending the TSAC Annual Training or 2.0 CEUs for attending the TSAC Practitioners Course.
+Attendees receive 2.0 CEUs for attending the Tactical Annual Training and 2.0 CEUs for attending the Tactical Strength & Conditioning Course.
 This is consistent with the current NSCA CEU structure of 0.1 CEU per hour of attendance, or 1.0 CEU per presentation hour if you are a presenter who holds an NSCA certification.
-Additionally in the registration for the Practitioners Course you will receive TSAC-F Online Exam Prep worth 1.5 CEUs and you will have your TSAC-F Certification registration fee taken care of, if you pass the TSAC-F Certification test you will receive 3 CEUs.
+Additionally, in the registration for the Tactical Course you will receive TSAC-F Online Exam Prep worth 1.5 CEUs and you will have your TSAC-F Certification registration fee covered.
+If you pass the TSAC-F Certification exam, you will receive 3.0 CEUs.

 Yes.
-The CEUs can be used towards NATA/BOC.
-You will need to request a certificate of attendance through the Conference Department to use to petition the CEUs towards anything else other than that.
+NSCA CEUs can be used towards NATA/BOC.
+You will need to request a certificate of attendance through our conference department to use with your petition for continuing education credit toward other certifications.

-Yes, we will supply a certificate of completion for the TSAC Practitioners Course.
+Yes, after attending, you will receive a certificate of completion for the Tactical Strength & Conditioning Course.

 We currently do not grant permission nor grant access to NSCA members for the purposes of conducting research or participating in surveys.